Adamancia Vault

 One idea, start to finish

-Step back and it's all one simple loop: you write a few rules into a block group, flip it on, and the program enforces it for you — on every page or app it can reach — so the decision is made once, in a calm moment, instead of a hundred times a day when your willpower is thin.
+Step back and it is one simple loop: name what you want less of in a block group, switch it on, and let the program hold that line for you.
+The decision happens once in a calm moment instead of a hundred times a day when your willpower is thin.

 You don't have to use all of it.
 The honest starting move is one group, one site or app, switched on.
 Add a schedule when you want it to clock off; reach for freeze the day you want to mean it.
 The rest is here for when you need it — and the Instruction Manual inside each program always has the long version.